Artistic Swimming at the Olympics

-Synchronized swimming, now known as Artistic Swimming, became popular in the 1930s when it was featured in the Ester Williams films of the era.
-After a couple of Olympic demonstrations, the sport was officially introduced to the Olympic Games for the 1984 Games in LA.
-Only women compete in the Synchronized Swimming events at the Olympic Games.
+Synchronized swimming, now known as Artistic swimming, became popular in the 1930s when it was featured in the Ester Williams films of the era.
+After a couple of Olympic demonstrations, the sport was officially introduced to the Olympic Games for the 1984 Games in Los Angeles.
+Up until 2024, only women competed in the synchronized swimming events at the Olympic Games.
+A maximum of two men are now eligible to compete in the team event, which features eight athletes on each team.

 Trivia